cakephp/docs/en/views/helpers/form.rst

 .. php:method:: checkbox(string $fieldName, array $options)

 * ``$fieldName`` - A field name from the model.
-* ``$options`` - An optional array icluding any of the :ref:`general-input-options` as well as any valid HTML attributes.
+* ``$options`` - An optional array including any of the :ref:`general-input-options` as well as any valid HTML attributes.

 Creates a ``checkbox`` form element.
 By default it uses the following widget template::

 'checkbox' => '<input type="checkbox" name="{{name}}" value="{{value}}"{{attrs}}>'

 This method also generates an associated hidden form ``input`` element to force the submission of data for the specified field::